metricly/metricly-docs/content/capacity-monitoring/alerts-page.md

 ## Available Views

 ### Table View
 The table view will display all the policies configured in your tenant account.
-These are both the Metricly best practices and your user defined policies.
+These are both the CloudWisdom best practices and your user defined policies.
 In the table you will also see the details (status, state, enabled, notifications) about each policy.
 To see what is firing right now click on **Open**.
 By clicking **Closed** you will see all the policies that fired over the selected time range.

 ![Alert Page Table View](/images/alerts-page/alert-page-table-view.png)